captainjack0003/OCR_Implementation/README.md

    - Handle the response from the API, which will contain the results of your request.
    - Extract the desired information or perform further actions based on the API response.

-# how to use tesseract API
+# how to use Tesseract API
 https://github.com/tesseract-ocr/tessdoc